ampproject/amphtml/contributing/building-an-amp-extension.md

         -   test/
             -   **test-amp-my-element.js** (Unit test suite for your element)
             -   More test JS files (Optional)
-        -   **amp-my-element.js** (Contains your element’s implementation)
+        -   **amp-my-element.js** (Contains your element's implementation)
         -   **amp-my-element.css** (Optional)
         -   More JS files (Optional)
         -   validator-amp-my-element.protoascii (Validator rules)
     -   **amp-my-element.md** (Main usage documentation for your element)
     -   More documentation in .md files (Optional)

-In most cases you’ll only create the bolded files.
-If your element does not need custom CSS you don’t need to create the CSS file.
+In most cases you'll only create the bolded files.
+If your element does not need custom CSS you don't need to create the CSS file.

 ## Extend AMP.BaseElement